-The information collected about your child will also be shared by NHS Digital with Public Health England but in a de-personalised form only.
-This means Public Health England will not be able to identify your child.
-Public Health England is responsible for working to protect and improve the nation's health.
+The information collected about your child will also be shared by NHS Digital with the Office for Health Improvement and Disparities (OHID) which is part of the Department of Health and Social Care (DHSC) but in a de-personalised form only.
+This means OHID will not be able to identify your child.
+OHID focuses on improving the nation's health so that everyone can expect to live more of life in good health, and on levelling up health disparities to break the link between background and prospects for a healthy life.

-Both NHS Digital and Public Health England will use the information from the National Child Measurement Programme to better understand numbers and trends in child weight and body mass index (BMI).
+Both NHS Digital and the Office for Health Improvement and Disparities (DHSC) will use the information from the National Child Measurement Programme to better understand numbers and trends in child weight and body mass index (BMI).
 This helps with the planning of services to support healthy lifestyles in your area.
-No information will ever be published by NHS Digital or Public Health England that identifies your child.
+No information will ever be published by NHS Digital or the Office for Health Improvement and Disparities (DHSC) that identifies your child.